ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 ---

-The Virtual Server Instance (VSI) console in the {{site.data.keyword.powerSysFull}} environment, also known as VTERM, is an important utility that you can use to interact with the AIX, IBM i, and Linux-based Power virtual servers.
+The Virtual Server Instance (VSI) console in the {{site.data.keyword.powerSysFull}} environment is also known as VTERM.
+You can use the VSI console to interact with the AIX, IBM i, and Linux-based Power virtual servers.
 The VSI console performs several management and troubleshooting activities.
 The VSI console provides the following benefits:

 - Provides access to the AIX, IBM i, and Linux-based VMs (Linux, SAP HANA, and SAP NetWeaver) to perform various OS-related tasks such as installation, configuration, troubleshooting, and recovery
 - Debugs VM boot issues